 Conquer your bathroom chores with minimal effort and time using the best bathtub cleaners for soap scum, mildew, and more.

-- Best For Mold And MildewRMR-86 Instant Mold and Mildew Stain Remover SprayCheck Latest Price
+- Best For Mold And MildewRMR-86 Instant Mold and Mildew Stain Remover SpraySEE IT

-- Best For Rust StainsCLR Calcium, Lime and Rust RemoverCheck Latest Price
+- Best For Rust StainsCLR Calcium, Lime and Rust RemoverSEE IT

-Cleaning the bathroom is no fun, especially when cleaning the bathtub.
+Cleaning the bathroom is no fun.
+Perhaps most dreaded of all is the task of cleaning the bathtub.
 Straining over the bathtub’s edge to access those hard-to-reach areas while trying to scrub can be awkward and leave you with an aching back and sore knees.
 But when you match the right cleaning product with the right job, cleaning can be less strenuous and time-consuming.

 Keeping your bathtub clean is necessary because an unclean tub can harbor mold, bacteria, and other minerals that are unsightly (and unhealthy).
 So, while cleaning the tub does require effort, the best bathtub cleaners can make your weekend scrubbing efforts more efficient.
 Here are some of the best bathtub cleaners available according to product type.